Phillip-Healy/ChipsParlour/README.md

 ### Bugs Encountered
 Friday 30/4 - had a power outage that wiped a couple of hours of work.
+Wednesday 5/5 - difficulty buttons were stuck in infinite for loop, breaking it early wasn't returning a value I could use.
+Will rethink how it's implemented.

 ## Deployment